spirio-sessions/grammar-music/meta/ma-todo.md

 ## ToDo
 ### Technical
-- implement motivic transformations (mirroring, cancer, etc.)
-- play with non-deterministic, multiple-way-expanding grammars
+- implement new grammar prototypes inspired by felix (see notes)
+- implement harmonic transformation cancer aka vertical flip for sequence of tones
 - graph rendering -> jpg (or other pixel format) for thesis export
 ### Experiments
 - rest-separated: rearranging fixed sections
+- new felix grammars

 ## Notes
 ### Cognitive Linguistics (Ron Langacker)